civic-reporter/blr/README.md

-# Civic Reporter — BLR
+# Nāgarika Dhvani — BLR

-Static front-end webpage for the Civic Reporter project.
+Static front-end webpage for the Nāgarika Dhvani project.
 Built with plain HTML, CSS and JavaScript and intended for static hosting (GitHub Pages, Netlify, Vercel, S3, etc.).

 Status
 - Static client-side site.
 No server-side components included in this repository.